Effect-TS/effect/.changeset/fair-starfishes-shake.md

 type PersonEncoded = Schema.Schema.Encoded<typeof PersonSchema>
 ```

-In the previous version, to get the type of `PersonSchema`, we had to use `Schema.Schema.Type` (and `Schema.Schema.Encoded`).
-It was a bit verbose.
+In the previous version, to obtain the type of `PersonSchema`, we had to use `Schema.Schema.Type` (and `Schema.Schema.Encoded`).
+While this method **still works**, it's a bit verbose.

-Now
+Current Approach

 ```ts
 import { Schema } from "@effect/schema"